Grid designs: Abstract

-Abstract: We define a {\it grid graph} as a Cartesian product of path-graphs $P_n$ or cycle-graphs $C_n$, and define a {\it grid design} as a $G$-design where the graph $G$ is a grid graph, that is, a decomposition of a complete graph into edge-disjoint subgraphs isomorphic to $G$.
+We define a {\it grid graph} $G$ as a Cartesian product of path-graphs $P_n$ or cycle-graphs $C_n$ as shown in Figure~\ref{fig:grids}, and we ask, when can the edge set of a complete graph be expressed as a disjoint union of graphs isomorphic to $G$?
+That is, we are asking for which grid graphs a $G$-design exists, where a $G$-design is defined as a decomposition of a complete graph into edge-disjoint subgraphs isomorphic to $G$.
 We show that when $n$ is an odd prime or the square of an odd prime, the toroidal grid-graph $G = C_n \square C_n$ admits a $G$-design.
 In the less symmetrical case of products of path-graphs, we prove that $G = P_3 \square P_3$ does not admit a $G$-design but that $G = P_4 \square P_4$ does.
 This last result is the special case that motivated the present paper: a $P_4 \square P_4$-design corresponds to a way of successively scrambling a Connections puzzle so that each pair of words occurs adjacently exactly once.
 Our constructions use the arithmetic of finite fields.